The Ultimate Guide to Headless CMS

 Headless CMS Marketers Structured Content

-Still hard to get?
+Still hard to understand?
 Let us provide some useful analogies:

 Or this: Imagine if the text of a novel were inseparable from the first physical copies made of it in hardcover.
 That would make pocket editions, collector editions, digital editions, and so on impossible.
 Luckily, the content is in reality separated from the presentation also here.